Lauraa1003/Lauraa1003/README.md

 - 👋 Hi, I’m @Lauraa1003
-- 👀 I’m interested in front-end - Javascript
-- 🌱 I’m currently learning The Odin Project
+- 🌱 I’m currently following Bit Academy - Fullstack web developer
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me: lauraavanos@hotmail.com

 <!---
 Lauraa1003/Lauraa1003 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.